jorishr/notes-on-javascript/async_programming/iterators-generators.md

 console.dir(obj)
 //-> 	No Symbol object
 ```
-Iterable datastrures
+Iterable data structures
 - strings,
 - arrays,
 - sets and weak sets,
 - maps and weak maps

-### For...of loop
+### 'For...of' loop
-The symbol iterator allows us to use a new sort of loop on iterable datastructures.
+The symbol iterator allows us to use a new sort of loop on iterable data structures.
 ```js
 let mySet = new Set[1,2,3,4,4,4,5];
 mySet